Cray-HPE/docs-csm/operations/image_management/Convert_TGZ_Archives_to_SquashFS_Images.md

     Images and recipes are uploaded to IMS and S3 via containers.

-1. Uncompress the desired file to a temporary directory.
+1. Decompress the desired file to a temporary directory.

     Replace the `TXZ_COMPRESSED_IMAGE` value with the name of the image root being used that was located in the previous step.